pedropablosilvaa/cheat-sheet-dev/Containers/ArgoCD.md

 # Argo CD guide

-ArgoCD Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes (k8s).
+ArgoCD is a declarative, GitOps continuous delivery tool for Kubernetes (k8s).

 This is a guide to install and use ArgoCD.
 This guide is based in the folowing [official documentation.](https://argo-cd.readthedocs.io/)